 Do I need to say that again?

-Your ignorance of the facts about strength and leadership likely has you trapped in bitch mode when what you are probably seeking is respect and a sense of authority; two things that are much easier to come by when you understand what they mean.
+If you are ignorant of the nature of strength and leadership, it likely has you trapped in bossy mode when what you are probably seeking is respect and a sense of authority; two things that are much easier to come by when you understand what they mean.

 First, getting people to do what you want isn’t necessarily power or strength or respect or true authority.
 Getting them to want to do things, however, is all those things and more.

-When people follow your lead and give you their time and energy because they respect you, now, that is strength.
-When people do what you want because you complain till the sound of your voice is like fingernails on a chalk board?
-Well, that’s what we call just being a bitch.
+When people follow your lead and give you their time and energy because they respect you (not just because they are paid), now, that is strength.
+When people do what you want because you complain till the sound of your voice is like fingernails on a chalk board or because they fear you?
+Well, that’s what we call just being bossy, a bitch, a jerk, an asshole, prick, dick or any other number of names that human beings regularly use for tyrants who don’t know the difference between leadership and bullying.

 Let’s look at this from another angle.
 How many times have you heard a woman say, “People tune out my ideas or don’t listen just because I am a woman?”